 The bulk of this analysis will focus on changed conditions where the treatments units overlap areas that burned with moderate to high severity (Restoration Thin); and all of the treatment units where the fire suppression impacts and subsequent repairs impacted the soils.
 The remaining treatment units, whether unburned or lightly burned, are still expected to meet or not meet certain standards as originally analyzed in the Soil Productivity Specialist Report (Dodd, 2008).
 This includes all Restoration Thin treatments on unburned to low severity in Alternatives 2 and 3 as well as all Reforestation treatments.
-As such, there is no changed conditions and analysis in the moderate to high severity burn units will focus on the removal of effective groundcover and loss of organic matter assessed by tonnage.
+As such, there is no changed condition in these units and they will not be discussed further in this analysis.
+The changed conditions and analysis in the moderate to high severity burn units will focus on the removal of effective groundcover and loss of organic matter assessed by tonnage.